 #59: Brad Hunt (2014)

-While you won’t find any Oilers fans who haven’t heard of the first two on this list, there may be plenty that don’t remember the name Brad Hunt.
+While you won’t find any Oilers fans who haven’t heard of the first two on this list, there may be plenty who don’t remember the name Brad Hunt.
 The now 32-year-old was an undrafted defenceman who former general manager Craig MacTavish chose to sign as a free agent.
-During his time in the organization he proved at the AHL level that he was very offensively gifted, but was unable to replicate those same results to the NHL.
+During his time in the organization, he proved at the AHL level that he was very offensively gifted, but was unable to replicate those same results in the NHL.

 #63: Tyler Ennis (2020-2021)